jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2022/Verizon-Data-Breach-Investigations-Report-2022.md

 in recent years to protect this type of data.
 Regardless, Figure 27 shows the top two data types are now Credentials and Personal data.
-Weve long held that
+We’ve long held that
 Credentials are the favorite data type of criminal actors because they are so useful for masquerading as legitimate users on the system.
-Much like the proverbial wolf in sheeps clothing, their actions appear innocuous until they attack.
+Much like the proverbial wolf in sheep’s clothing, their actions appear innocuous until they attack.
 With regard to breaches, attackers are frequently exfiltrating